marceloavf/digitalocean-tools-vsts/README.md

 <br>
 </h1>

-<h4 align="center">Manage your DigitalOcean Spaces.
+<h4 align="center">Manage your DigitalOcean Services.
 For VSTS Builds and Releases.</h4>

 <p align="center">DigitalOcean Tools provide the ability to upload and delete objects from DigitalOcean Spaces in Visual Studio Team Services Build and Release Management. <a href="https://github.com/marceloavf/digitalocean-tools-vsts/wiki">Learn More</a></p>